How Long Does an Accident Stay on Your Insurance?

 How to Reduce the Rate Impact After an Accident

 Switching to a carrier with a shorter lookback window at renewal can immediately cut your surcharge period by two years.
-Shopping at your next renewal is the most effective action available, since some insurers ignore the accident after three years while others continue to surcharge for five or more.
-Rates don't automatically reset when the lookback window closes, so you must re-shop to trigger the lower rate.
-Learn more about options for high-risk car insurance or compare options from the cheapest car insurance providers today.
+Shopping at your next renewal is the most effective action available.
+Some insurers ignore the accident after three years; others continue to surcharge for five or more.
+Your rate won't drop on its own when the window closes, so you need to re-shop at that renewal to trigger the lower rate.
+Drivers classified as high-risk after an at-fault accident have more carrier options than they may expect.
+MoneyGeek's high-risk car insurance guide covers which carriers remain competitive and what their rates look like.
+You can also compare options from the cheapest car insurance providers today.

 1. 1